AmeliaSZK/CoulAdj-Py/README.md

 The following notes apply to all tests:
 * Run the commands from the root of the repository
 * All scripts, unless noted, verify that results are correct
-    * Failures are notified, and successes are not
+    * Failures are reported, and successes are not
 * To understand the concept of "size", refer to the [test samples Readme](tests/README.md)
     * More specifically, you need to read the `Size` section of that document
-    * The sections before `Size` are a general introduction, and are probably helpful to also read.
+    * The sections before `Size` are a general introduction, and it's probably helpful to also read them.
     * The sections after `Size` will become helpful if you need to debug incorrect results; they aren't required reading to understand the test scripts.
 * The scripts should print, at the end, instructions on how to interpret